cloudfoundry/docs-running-cf/managing-cf/usage-events-and-billing.html.md

 #### Event States

-Service Usage events have the following valid states: 'CREATED', 'DELETED', and 'UPDATED'.
+Service Usage Events have the following valid states: 'CREATED', 'DELETED', and 'UPDATED'.
 These signify the desired state of the service.

 #### Managed Service Instances vs User Provided Service Instances

-Service usage events include the `service_instance_type` field to distinguish between managed service instances (service instances backed by a broker) and user provided service instances.
+Service Usage Events include the `service_instance_type` field to distinguish between managed service instances (service instances backed by a broker) and user provided service instances.
 You will likely not need to consider user provided service instances for billing purposes.

 ## Using Usage Events

 ### Ordering Usage Events
-Order of events returned from the API will match the sequence of events that occurred in the system.
+Order of events returned from the API are guaranteed to match the sequence of events that occurred in the system.

 The timestamps on events should not be used to sequence events.
 They may come from different cloud controller instances whose time could be slightly mismatched.
 Unless you're billing on the millisecond, they will be precise enough for normal usage.